0xDarkSky/Python-Crypto-Price/README.md

 # Python-Crypto-Price
-(On development, it's partly made but there are things to improve)
+(On development, it's partly coded, but there are things to improve)

 https://user-images.githubusercontent.com/84932430/126811590-160fff58-d057-4408-a7e1-1f8987329061.mp4